ministryofjustice/c100-application/README.md

 ```
 And push the changes.
 Wait until the build is green in Circle CI.
 Then open dev/k8s/deployment.yml from https://github.com/ministryofjustice/c100-application-deploy repository.
-Update the value of Trigger env i/e.:
+Update the value of Trigger env i.e.:
 from
 ```
 - name: TRIGGER